thicloudflare/ai-design-workflow/DEPLOYMENT.md

 This guide will help you deploy the AI-Enhanced Design Workflow application to Cloudflare Workers.

+## ⚠️ Important: This is configured for Cloudflare Workers, NOT Pages

+If you created a Cloudflare Pages project, you'll need to:
+1. Delete the Pages project from your Cloudflare dashboard
+2. Deploy using `wrangler deploy` from your local machine (see below)

 ## Prerequisites

 1. A Cloudflare account (sign up at https://dash.cloudflare.com/sign-up)